mikependon/RepoDB.NET/pages/introduction/preface.md

 It is here to improve the things and your experiences when working with Data Access Technology in .NET space.

-We are glad and thankful on your interest in learning RepoDb.
+We are glad and thankful on your interest in learning RepoDB.
 We hope that you improve your development experiences while using this library.

 Enjoy learning!